dcj/Clojure-GeoSpatial-Study-Group/README.md

 [org.locationtech.jts.io/jts-io-common "1.16.1"]
 ```

-And current is `1.17.1`.
+And JTS current is `1.17.1`.
 When I mistakenly dragged in the newer JTS release into a project, it broke `geo`.
-Someday we might want to look at this.
+We might want to look at this...

 ### [geo.io](https://github.com/Factual/geo#geoio)